tonywhatever/deb_build4skippy/Ubuntu-Recipe.md

 Within the *newly* created directory 'deb_build4skippy-main' do:

-Start of Backport Instruction
+---Start of Backport Instruction

-Edit first the File 4ubuntu_only/changelog and replace 'ubuntu24.04' with 'ubuntu22.04' and save the file.
+Edit first the File /4ubuntu_only/changelog and replace 'ubuntu24.04' with 'ubuntu22.04' and save the file.
 That is all!

-End of Backport Imstruction
+---End of Backport Imstruction

 ```
 cp -a /debian ../skippy-xd-master/